 Definition of the Week

-- Publishers Weekly reviewed our recent science fiction novel, The Watcher, by Nicholas P. Oakley.
-It's a fine coming-of-age tale with well drawn characters in a far-future setting, brimming with social and political questions on technology, primitivism, ecology, and the uses and misuses of consensus process.
+The Watcher, by Nicholas P. Oakley is a fine coming-of-age tale with well drawn characters in a far-future setting, brimming with social and political questions on technology, primitivism, ecology, and the uses and misuses of consensus process.

 "[The author] provides a degree of complexity in what could very easily have been a one-sided didactic novel.
 This ambivalent examination of an idealist society and its less than ideal behavior offers the hope that Oakley will grow into a significant SF novelist."